MileHacker Logo

 Rental Options

-While car rentals are available, self-using a car is not advisable for most people visiting.
-Other specialized rentals cater to specific activities.
+While car hire is available, self-it is not recommended to drive advisable for most people visiting.
+Other specialized rentals serve certain activities.

 Car Rental

-• Availability: Facilities at Cairo Airport and various city locations (Hertz, Avis, Europcar, Budget).
+• Availability: Amenities at Cairo Airport and various city locations (Hertz, Avis, Europcar, Budget).

 • Requirements: Valid International Driving Permit (IDP) and home country's driving license, passport, credit card.